matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-vyper.md

 :::

 - `version` is the `zkvyper` compiler version.
 Compiler versions can be found in [the following repository](https://github.com/matter-labs/zkvyper-bin).
 - `compilerSource` indicates the compiler source and can be either `docker` or `binary`(recommended).
 If there isn't a compiler binary already installed, the plugin will automatically download it.
-If `docker` is used, you would need to run Docker desktop in the background and provide both `dockerImage` and `tag` in the experimental section.
+If `docker` is used, you need to run Docker desktop in the background and provide both `dockerImage` and `tag` in the experimental section.
 - `compilerPath` is a field with the path to the `zkvyper` binary.
 By default, the binary in `$PATH` is used.
 If `compilerSource` is `docker`, this field is ignored, this filed is optional.
 - `dockerImage` and `tag` make up the name of the compiler docker image.
 If `compilerSource` is `binary`, these fields are ignored.
 - `libraries` if your contract uses non-inlinable libraries as dependencies, they have to be defined here.
 Learn more about [compiling libraries here](./compiling-libraries.md)